 Why Bet on Sports Games?

 Now for the golden question: why bet on sports?
-As we touched on before, betting on sports gives you a reason to watch sports.
+As we touched on before, betting on sports gives you a reason to watch sports and it’s for the most part for entertainment.
 It turns a boring game into an exciting game.
 We’ve all sat and watched a 24-point blowout game on television before and thought this is terrible.
 Well, if you had a sports bet on that game and the spread was –23, it might not be so bad then.
-The last reason to bet on sports is you can truly make money.
-Like anything, sports betting takes time, discipline and patience.
+The other reason to bet on sports is you can truly make some decent money!
+Like anything, sports betting takes time, discipline and patience (or luck).
 You are not going to become great at overnight but with the proper knowledge you can certainly make money betting on sports.